-Battery voltage Operational state Action to take No voltage Not noward Restore the battery supply.
-Not powered See chapter: "battery supply issue"
+Battery voltage Operational state Action to take No voltage Not powered Restore the battery supply.
+See chapter: "battery supply issue"

-Battery voltage Operational state Action to take Correct voltage Not powered There might be a fault with the controller.
+Battery voltage Operational state Action to take Correct voltage Not powered Powered, but not charging There might be a fault with the controller.
 Contact your Victron dealer or distributor.
-Correct Voltage Powered, but not charging Connect PV supply and check if battery charging starts.
+Correct Voltage Connect PV supply and check if battery charging starts.
 If charging does not start, see chapter: "Batteries are not charged".